AnMarlen/Swiss-national-licences-preprocessing/README.md

 email = xyz@zhaw.ch

 [Publication]
-time span of creation date of publications searched, formatted as yyyy-mm-dd example from_published_date = 2015-01-01 to_published_date = 2023-12-31
+time span of the creation date of publications searched, formatted as yyyy-mm-dd example from_published_date = 2015-01-01 to_published_date = 2023-12-31